Benign Skin Growth Removal

 It can be difficult to tell the difference between benign, premalignant, and malignant growths without examination from a board certified dermatologist.
 In fact, some growths require a biopsy to rule out malignancy.
 If you notice an unusual skin growth, it’s a good idea to get it checked out by your dermatologist before dismissing it.
 If you find that your skin growth is benign and you would still like to have it removed, you may speak to your doctor about your options.

-There are many sources on the internet that offer advice for removing skin growths, such as moles and skin tags, using DIY methods.
+There are many sources on the internet that offer advice for removing skin growths, such as moles and skin tags in Omaha, using DIY methods.
 These methods may involve removing the growth by cutting it off with a sharp object or by burning it using apple cider vinegar.
 However, many at-home remedies can lead to serious health and cosmetic consequences, such as heavy bleeding, infections, and scarring.
 Never attempt to remove skin growths on your own without first speaking to your dermatologist.